In Blogs

 1. Native Code Integration: Move critical security checks and sensitive code to native code (C/C++).
 Native code is more challenging to reverse-engineer compared to Java bytecode.
 This can be achieved using the Java Native Interface (JNI).

 2. Encryption: Encrypt sensitive parts of the app, including resources and critical code sections.
 Decrypt these parts only when necessary during runtime.
-This adds an additional layer of security, making it harder for attackers to access and modify the app’s content.
+This adds an additional layer of mobile app security, making it harder for attackers to access and modify the app’s content.

 3. Anti-Tamper Techniques: Incorporate anti-tamper mechanisms that detect unauthorized modifications.